ROCm/ROCR-Runtime/README.md

 #### Boltzmann Kernel Driver

-The thunk is not a standalone product and requires the you have the correct KFD installed.
-We recommend reading the full comptaibility and installation details which are available in the ROCK github: https://github.com/RadeonOpenCompute/ROCK-Radeon-Open-Compute-Kernel-Driver
+The thunk is not a standalone product and requires that you have the correct KFD installed.
+We recommend reading the full compatibility and installation details which are available in the ROCK github: https://github.com/RadeonOpenCompute/ROCK-Radeon-Open-Compute-Kernel-Driver

 #### Binaries for Ubuntu and Fedora